SheenyxX/Quick-Buy-Marketing-Project/README.md

 #### **Critical Points**:
 - Investigate why views are declining despite consistent likes and clicks.
-- Focus on strategies to increase content reach and visibility.
+- Focus on strategies to increase content reach and visibility..

 ---